 When you cut back on spending, don’t leave the savings in your pocket, wallet or checking account, where you’ll likely just spend the money on something else.
 Instead, put the extra money to good use by paying down a debt or transferring it to a savings account where it’ll be out of reach.

 “Try to reduce one spending habit that is discretionary and bank the savings or put it toward paying down a debt,” Women+Wealth Solutions’ Rogoszinski says.

 Paying off debt can free up money that you can redirect to savings or investing.
 Make a list of your debts and pay off those with the highest interest rates or smallest balances first.

 5. Get creative about making more money

-There are two ways to earn more money: getting a part-time job and selling things you no longer need.
+Ways to earn more money include getting a part-time job and selling things you no longer need.

 Working longer hours might seem burdensome, but taking on an extra job — even temporarily — in order to meet specific savings goals can be a smart strategy.
 In fact, U.S. workers with a side hustle earned an average of $1,122 a month from it, according to a Bankrate survey.

 If you find saving to be a challenge, start by trying to save just $100 or $500 for a specific purchase or expense.
 When you’ve saved and spent that sum, continue to save that amount or more so you can pay for what you need with cash instead of credit.